 If the activity is close to shore, where help is near and / or you can swim to safety and you are very likely to end up in the water, then you can look at a buoyancy aid.
-This will include activities such as dinghy sailing, standing up paddle boarding, wake boarding, kayaking, and water skiing.
+This will include activities such as dinghy sailing, standing up paddle boarding, jet skiing, kayaking, water skiing and angling.
 If you can't swim or aren't competent then a 100N foam lifejacket is probably more suitable.

 If the activity is in coastal waters and help might not be so close to hand then a 100N foam or 150N inflatable lifejacket would be recommended.
 Inflatable (gas) lifejackets inflate when either the wearer falls into the water or when the toggle cord is pulled.
 They are particularly well suited to activities where something small, light and unobtrusive is needed.
 Both foam and gas lifejackets can be used for sailing, angling, speedboats and motor yachts.